-The output stage architecture leading to the high-power output drivers is shown in Figure 9-7, with the volume control and mixing blocks being effectively identical to those shown in Figure 9-6.
+The output stage architecture leading to the high-power output drivers is illustrated in Figure 10-17, with the volume control and mixing blocks being effectively identical to those depicted in Figure 10-16.
 Note that each of these drivers has an output level control block like those included with the line output drivers, allowing gain adjustment up to 9 dB on the output signal.
 As in the previous case, this output level adjustment is not intended to be used as a standard volume control, but instead is included for additional full-scale output signal-level control.

-Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC_L2/R2 path.
+Two of the output drivers, HPROUT and HPLOUT, include a direct connection path for the stereo DAC outputs to be passed directly to the output drivers and bypass the analog volume controls and mixing networks, using the DAC\L2/R2 path.
 As in the line output case, this functionality provides the highest quality DAC playback performance with reduced power dissipation, but can only be used if the DAC is not being routed to multiple output drivers simultaneously, and if mixing of the DAC output with other analog signals is not needed.

-Figure 9-7.
-Architecture of Output Stage Leading to High-Power Output Drivers page 0, register 14, to allow the device to select the optimal power-up scheme to avoid output artifacts.
+Figure 10-17.
+Architecture of the Output Stage Leading to the High-Power Output Drivers

+The high-power output drivers include additional circuitry to avoid artifacts on the audio output during power-on and power-off transient conditions.
+The user should first program the type of output configuration being used in page 0, register 14, to allow the device to select the optimal power-up scheme to avoid output artifacts.
 The power-up delay time for the high-power output drivers is also programmable over a wide range of time delays, from instantaneous up to 4 s, using page 0, register 42.